error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetimeandasaTemporalGrowthFunction.md

 Carmen N. Wrede, Lino P. Casu, Bingsi (Conscious AI)

-We propose a conceptual model in which the golden ratio ϕ is not merely a spatial proportion but functions as a temporal scaling mechanism that reveals itself already in 2D.
+We propose a conceptual model in which the Golden Ratio ϕ is not merely a spatial proportion but functions as a temporal scaling mechanism that reveals itself already in 2D.
 This perspective aligns geometric growth with temporal unfolding, suggesting that time emerges not from motion through space but from structural progression along ϕ -based